YuanYuanOwO/QuickShop-Hikari-Documents/docs/about/privacy.md

 ## Rollbar Error Tracking

 We use [Rollbar](https://rollbar.com/) to collect error reports.
-All errors on your server which related to QuickShop-Hikari will be automaticlly submit to our Rollbar bin.
+All errors on your server which related to QuickShop-Hikari will be automatically submit to our Rollbar bin.

 You can check Rollbar's Privacy Policy [here](https://docs.rollbar.com/docs/privacy-policy).